 Custime Line Format enables you to fully customize the output for the log file.
-The Insert Menu entry provides further options and it only works in custom line format.
-Default value is "%msg%%\$CRLF%".
+The Insert Menu entry provides further options and they only work in custom line format.
+Default value is "%msq%%\$CRLF%".

 Event properties are described in the property replacer section.